tarnaldo88/What-To-Watch/README.md

 - `http://image.tmdb.org`
 - `https://links.papareact.com`

-If you display images from additional domains, add them to `images.remotePatterns`.

 ## Notes & Tips
 - The search page also shows a “You may also enjoy” section with popular movies for discovery.
 - Genre browsing relies on TMDB genre IDs; ensure your navigation passes the correct `id` and human-readable `genre` query.